 Figure 1: Dynamic MRI frames of knee motion during a full flexion-extension-flexion cycle.
 Each frame represents a 2-degree increment in knee angle.
 Frame 0 shows maximum flexion, with subsequent frames progressing through extension and returning to flexion in the final frame.

-Figure 2: Visualization of the transformation computation process for the tibia edge.
+Figure 2: Visualization of the reference point transformation for the tibia.
 Left: Binary edge of the tibia (white) from a frame during knee extension with reference points (orange dots) from the initial frame, showing misalignment due to bone movement.
-Right: The same binary edge with reference points (green dots) after applying the optimal transformation parameters, demonstrating successful alignment with the bone boundary.
-This illustrates how the algorithm transforms the reference points established in the first frame to match the bone position at any point during the motion cycle.
+Right: The same binary edge with reference points (green dots) after applying the estimated optimal transformation parameters.

 Figure 3: Schematic overview of the semi-automated pipeline for bone shape tracking.
 The process includes: (I) Canny edge detection for detection of bone boundaries; (II) Connected-component labeling to isolate edges; (III) Extraction of reference points along edges; and (IV) Computation of transformation parameters for frame-to-frame tracking.
 The final panel shows segmented tibia and femur overlaid on the MRI image after applying the transformations obtained from semi-automated tracking to manual segmentation performed in the first frame.